uit-no/research-software.uit.no/content/projects.md

 ease extensibility of the code by developing a new structure.

-## Running bioinformatics workflows on data hosted on NERD
+## Running bioinformatics workflows on data hosted on NIRD

 Together with the researcher, we are evaluating different methods to run genomic and transcriptomic workflows with large datasets with regards to ease